Food & Wine // 6 min Read

 4. Supports Local Farmers and Fishermen

 Whether you are simply visiting the area or you call the Lowcountry home, supporting the local economy can help an entire town or city thrive.
 In the United States, many local farms struggle to compete with industrial farming and importing.
-However, when you choose farm to table dining, not only are you supporting a locally-owned business, but you’re also supporting the farmers and fishermen responsible for providing the ingredients.
+However, when you choose farm-to-table dining, not only are you supporting a locally-owned business, but you’re also supporting the farmers and fishermen responsible for providing the ingredients.

 5. Environmentally Friendly

 Not only is local farming better for the economy, it is also better for the environment.
 Since local food doesn’t have to be transported from long distances, it helps reduce greenhouse gas emissions.
 Local farms also help to protect the natural landscape by preserving acres of farmland and natural ecosystems.
+Through initiatives like our Conservancy program, we work to protect these vital landscapes, ensuring that the Lowcountry’s natural beauty and biodiversity thrive for generations to come.

 6. Seasonally Changing Menus

-Most farm to table restaurants have seasonally changing menus because they only use ingredients grown locally.
+Most farm-to-table restaurants have seasonally changing menus because they only use ingredients grown locally.
 Since not all produce is grown year-round, the dishes must adapt to what is currently in season.
 For example, the dessert menu may switch from peach cobbler in the summer to apple pie in the fall.
 This allows the chef to use ingredients that are in season and will provide the most flavor.

 Seasonally changing menus also offer plenty of variety to regular diners.
-You will never get tired of visiting your favorite farm to table restaurant as there will always be something new to try.
+You will never get tired of visiting your favorite farm-to-table restaurant, as there will always be something new to try.
 It’s a win-win!

-Learn More about Membership into the Palmetto Bluff Club
+Learn More About Palmetto Bluff Club Memberships

 Interested in learning more about the Palmetto Bluff Club?
 Click the button below to connect with us!
 We’d be happy to answer any questions you may have.